 Undertaken by food PR and communications specialist Pelican, the foodservice research reveals chefs preferences, and found that chefs still prefer samples, face-to-face meetings and trade shows when choosing products and services.

-Whilst chefs have embraced social media in the workplace it is primarily for keeping in-touch with colleagues, following celebrity chefs are keeping up to date with industry news.
+Whilst chefs have embraced social media in the workplace it is primarily for keeping in-touch with colleagues, following celebrity chefs and keeping up to date with industry news.

 The foodservice research examined the communications preferences of profit sector and cost sector chefs and caterers.
 It shows that supplier samples (79%), chef & caterer exhibitions (73%) and word of mouth (72%) are the preferred channels.
 This was closely followed by recipe books (69%), chef & caterer magazines – both stories and advertising (65%), and supplier sales teams (64%).
 Supplier demonstration days were also cited (60%) as being very useful.